Onboarding Learning technologies

 Benefits of using an LMS for customer training

-Now that the idea of using an LMS for your customers isn't quite so foreign, let's talk a little about how your company stands to benefit.
+Now that the idea of using an LMS for customer training isn't quite so foreign, let's talk a little about how your company stands to benefit.
 After all, just because you can do something, doesn't always mean you should.
 Here's why you should.

 1. Improved customer satisfaction